 When molting has finished the adult penguins now have a beautiful new blue coat, ready for life at sea until the next breeding season.

 Banks peninsula’s White flippered penguins start the breeding season with nest building in August.
-They have most of the chicks by October, November and chicks start to fledge December, January.
+They have most of the chicks by October/ November, and chicks start to fledge during December/ January.
 Adults start to leave as well in December and January to fatten up for the molt.
-Mid-January to mid-February is molting time and then everyone takes off to sea, they return for a big penguin party most years by mid-April and come and go in the winter months to rest in the burrows or check it out making sure it’s still theirs for the next breeding season.
+Mid-January to mid-February is molting time and then everyone takes off to sea for a long time.
+They return for a big penguin party most years by mid-April and come and go regularly in the winter months to rest in the burrows, or check it out making sure their home still theirs for the next breeding season.

 White flippered penguins for a long time were considered a sub-species of the Little blue penguin, in recent years they are now called a variant, kind of like cousin.